istiak2426/hubspot_module/README.md

 # hubspot_module

-You jsut need a command line to setup the environment.
+You just need a command line to setup the environment.

 yarn add @hubspot/cms-cli@latest